-Make Sure you Have the Right Coverage
+Make Sure You Have the Right Coverage

 While there are typically insurance discounts given to those that reach a certain age requirement, the rates will tend to increase for those who are above that age.
 The reason for this is because as we age our reflexes become slower and our vision decreases.
-For these reasons, seniors present a bigger risk to the car insurance companies.
+For these reasons, seniors present a bigger risk to car insurance companies.
 This increase in risk will result in premiums that are higher.

 There may be some options available that will allow you to save money on your policy.
 When you are looking over your insurance policy you will want to consider several factors such as: